zabkwak/resting-squirrel/README.md

 Simple REST server with json input data.
 It uses [express](https://www.npmjs.com/package/express) functions for register endpoints.
 Non-existing routes are automatically handled and return 404 status.

+0.5.x version is experimental.
+It should be compatible with previous versions but it can have some issues.
+Last stable version is 0.4.6.

 ## Installation

 ```bash